Essay 1 of 3·March 2026·12 min read

 Every frontier generates the same three reactions.
 There are the people who rush in blindly.
 There are the people who refuse to believe.
 And then there are the people who pay attention, figure out what the new world actually rewards, and build for it.

 The man who literally owned the land where gold was discovered is a cautionary tale.
 John Sutter clung to his old agricultural empire while the new reality dismantled it.
 Workers deserted.
 Squatters overran his land.
+He wrote that the gold discovery destroyed all his great plans.
 The man at the epicenter of history's greatest wealth event died penniless, petitioning Congress for money that never came.

 What gold rushes leave behind